timhaintz/timhaintz.github.io/index.md

 If you would like to see some of my contributions to the community, please see the GitHub, TechNet and StackExchange links on the footer of each page.

 Thank you for stopping by.
-Hopefully some of the blog posts will be useful.
+Hopefully some of the information on this site will be useful.

 Thanks, Tim.